Vertical thinking: Evaluation of the concept

 De Bono discussed that vertical thinking is a selective process while lateral thinking can be seen as generative.
 An example of a straight line from point A to B can further illustrate this point.
 Through vertical thinking, where the most optimum answer is generated, the individual would simply move from A to B without any further exploration.
-Lateral thinking on the other hand can be see more as that of a spider's web.
+Lateral thinking on the other hand can be seen more as that of a spider's web.
 As the individual begins to travel from the core of the web, the paths diverge into many more possibilities.

 Though the usage of vertical thinking is often favored over lateral thinking in most academic fields such as those of science and mathematics, there are noticeable shortcomings when considering this method of thinking.
 Vertical thinking is often preferred when considering academical backgrounds as the thought process provides a credible plotting.
 Due to the sequential nature of the thought process, the steps required to reach an outcome are often easily drawn from.
 This often adds to the perceived legitimacy as well as allow for easier verification of validity.
 Furthermore, when considering the linear approach, the solutions generated from such methods of thinking are often neutral, which is again preferred when bearing in mind an academic background.
 Moreover, the risks of this method of thinking is much lower than that of lateral thinking.
 Backed by an existing knowledge base, solutions generated using this method are more well informed.

 Due to the perfectionism generally involved when creating a solution, there is often a lack of originality in the answers.
 Referring to this point, most innovative ideas were not created through vertical thinking as ideas generated this can be seen as mundane as it is only based on existing knowledge.
 To quote Henry Ford, "If I had asked people what they wanted, they would have said faster horses."
 The creation of the car engine can serve to exemplify the short-comings of vertical thinking as we would still be riding horses today if an original approach to transportation was not realized.
 Lastly, the use of lateral thinking as opposed to vertical thinking allows individuals to make connections between completely unrelated fields, in many cases leading to the generation of ideas that transcends existing structures.